What’s a Housing Co-op?

 - We contract with COHO Management Services Society.

-- We also have contracts for auditing and janitorial services.
+- We also have contracts for auditing, maintenance, janitorial, and other services.